|

 Burnet

-Burnet is home to Inks Lake, Longhorn Caverns and Highland Lakes Air Museum.
+Burnet is home to Inks Lake and Longhorn Caverns State

 Canyon Lake

-With its location Canyon Llake and the Guadalupe River, the town of Canyon Lake
+With its location Canyon Lake and the Guadalupe River, the town of Canyon Lake

 claims to be the "Water Recreation Capital of Texas" providing visitors numerous water and outdoor recreational